Herbert Leslie Melville Tritton

 Major Herbert Leslie Melville Tritton (1870-1940), was a British banker.

 Early life

 Herbert Leslie Melville Tritton was born 20 December 1870.
 He was the son of the banker Joseph Herbert Tritton.

 Career

-Tritton served as the president of The Equitable Life Assurance Society from 1930 to 1940.
-Additionally, he served as a director of Barclays Bank and chairman of Barclays Bank International from 1934 to 1937.
+Tritton was the president of The Equitable Life Assurance Society from 1930 to 1940.
+He was also a director of Barclays Bank and chairman of Barclays Bank International from 1934 to 1937.

 He was High Sheriff of Essex from 1933 to 1934.

 Personal life

 He married Gertrude Susan Gosset.
 They had four children: